b-elnimah/Library-System-Java/README.md

 # Library-System-Java
-This system implements a Java system using Java and Window Builder.
+This system implements a Library System using Java and Window Builder.